Sometimes it takes even more courage to ask for help than it does to face the horrors at work in 9-1-1... But you can do

 EMDR: Our First Choice for Emergency Responders...

 But it's also wonderfully helpful with a full range of issues including anxiety, phobias, depression and more.
 I've been using EMDR with my clients since 1990 and can attest to it bringing extraordinary relief and reclamation of life for so many.
-That's why I strongly encourage all our emergency responders to try at least a few sessions of EMDR treatment every two years to "clear out" those memories that resurface and feel awful.
+That's why I strongly encourage all our emergency responders to try at least a few sessions of EMDR treatment every two years to "clear out" those memories that resurface.
+So they can stop feeling awful and truly move on!

 To learn more about EMDR, you can visit www.emdria.org.
 And, in our book, The Resilient 9-1-1 Professional, you'll find stories of real cases in which EMDR therapy provided huge relief to your 911 colleagues.
 Also, check out EMDR: The Hidden Gem of PTSD Treatment, an article in EMS World magazine in which flight nurse Krista Haugen describes her healing after a near fatal helicopter crash, and I share my clinical experience helping others with EMDR.

 Helping you Find a Good Therapist